AkramAmmis/Weather-App/README.md

 # Weather-App
-Simple app to get weather data for a specific city by flask fremwork/ in this file '.env' you need to add api_key from openweathermap.org
+Simple app to get weather data for a specific city by flask fremwork
+* in this file '.env' you need to add api_key from openweathermap.org